+- Date of service.

+- Worker name,

+- Claim number,

-- Date of service, worker name, claim number and a summary of test findings, and - · List of all tests that were performed, and - Results of all testing performed, and - Duration of the service.
-Each provider must separately document the amount of direct one-on-one time spent performing the service, and - Signature and date of all evaluators.
+- Duration of the evaluation.
+Each provider must also separately document the amount of direct one-on-one time they spent performing the service,

+- Signature and date of all evaluators, and

+- Completed Capacity Form (F245-434-000) for State Fund (in-state claims) or an equivalent summary of findings for out-of-state and self-insured claims.